 Dog tails.
-Their sizes, length, and fur volume are as distinct and individual as the dogs who wag them.
+Their sizes, lengths and fur volumes are as distinct and individual as the dogs who wag them.
 Have you ever stopped to think about — and I mean, really strike your best Rodin’s The Thinker pose and contemplate — the form or function of a dog’s tail?
 Unlike the prehensile tails sported by creatures as common as the possum, or as exotic as the tree pangolin, a dog’s tail can’t grab stuff.
-So, why do dogs have tails in the first place?
+Why do dogs have tails in the first place?
 And why do dogs wag their tails?

 Dogs like Greyhounds have thin, lean tails for keeping balance at speed, while Dandie Dinmont Terriers, originally bred to pursue badgers and otters over rocky, uneven terrain, sport thicker, stockier tails.
 Dogs who are particularly adept at swimming, from the Labrador Retriever to the Portuguese Water Dog, have strong tails that help with navigation and propulsion along lakeshores and in marshes.